Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "I guess you’re probably more career-focused right now, huh?"
 Julian guessed.

 "I guess."
 Claire slotted a tray of artefacts into one of the boxes.
-"I mean, my mom always told me to never turn down opportunity when it comes knocking, but I guess that relies on the opportunity actually, uh… knocking."
+"I mean, my mom always told me to never turn down opportunity when it comes knocking, but I guess that relies on the opportunity actually, uh... knocking."

 "Struck out, huh?"
 Xiù asked, kindly.